-Is Pran Noodles Easy Instant Noodles Curry healthy?
-A closer look at the label
+Is Pran Noodles Easy Instant Noodles Curry bad for you?
+A label-based answer

 Illustration for a label review of Pran Noodles Easy Instant Noodles Curry